 Colour Matching Lime

 Many builders may not even think about this when carrying out repair work.
-When mixing mortar, a typical bag of sand from Wickes will often give the mortar quite a bright yellow look.
-This can look very out of character, especially on smaller areas of repointing when compared with surrounding brickwork that has original or well weathered pointing.
+When mixing mortar, a typical bag of sand from Wickes will often give the mortar a white or cream coloured look.
+It will eventually weather in, but it can take along time so for years it can look very out of character, especially on smaller areas of repointing when compared with surrounding brickwork that has original or well weathered pointing which is more of a grey colour.

 To overcome this problem some suppliers, such as the Lime Centre in Winchester (01962 713636), have colour charts so you can bring in a sample of your existing mortar and choose a specific lime mortar available ready mixed for a real like for like repair.